kubernetes-sigs/kubespray/docs/vars.md

 * *docker_options* - Commonly used to set
   ``--insecure-registry=myregistry.mydomain:5000``

 * *docker_plugins* - This list can be used to define [Docker plugins](https://docs.docker.com/engine/extend/) to install.

 * *containerd_default_runtime* - If defined, changes the default Containerd runtime used by the Kubernetes CRI plugin.

 * *containerd_additional_runtimes* - Sets the additional Containerd runtimes used by the Kubernetes CRI plugin.
   [Default config](https://github.com/kubernetes-sigs/kubespray/blob/master/roles/container-engine/containerd/defaults/main.yml) can be overriden in inventory vars.

 * *http_proxy/https_proxy/no_proxy/no_proxy_exclude_workers/additional_no_proxy* - Proxy variables for deploying behind a
   proxy.
 Note that no_proxy defaults to all internal cluster IPs and hostnames that correspond to each node.

 * *kubelet_cgroup_driver* - Allows manual override of the cgroup-driver option for Kubelet.
   By default autodetection is used to match container manager configuration.
   `systemd` is the preferred driver for `containerd` though it can have issues with `cgroups v1` and `kata-containers` in which case you may want to change to `cgroupfs`.

 * *kubelet_rotate_certificates* - Auto rotate the kubelet client certificates by requesting new certificates from the kube-apiserver when the certificate expiration approaches.

 * *kubelet_rotate_server_certificates* - Auto rotate the kubelet server certificates by requesting new certificates from the kube-apiserver when the certificate expiration approaches.
   **Note** that server certificates are **not** approved automatically.
 Approve them manually (`kubectl get csr`, `kubectl certificate approve`) or implement custom approving controller like [kubelet-rubber-stamp](https://github.com/kontena/kubelet-rubber-stamp).

 * *kubelet_streaming_connection_idle_timeout* - Set the maximum time a streaming connection can be idle before the connection is automatically closed.

 * *kubelet_make_iptables_util_chains* - If `true`, causes the kubelet ensures a set of `iptables` rules are present on host.

+* *kubelet_systemd_hardening* - If `true`, provides kubelet systemd service with security features for isolation.

+  **N.B.** To enable this feature, ensure you are using **`cgroup v2`** on your system.
+Check it out with command: `sudo ls -l /sys/fs/cgroup/*.slice`.
+If directory does not exists, enable this with the following guide: [enable cgroup v2](https://rootlesscontaine.rs/getting-started/common/cgroup2/#enabling-cgroup-v2).

+  * *kubelet_secure_address* - By default *kubelet_systemd_hardening* set the **control plane** `ansible_host` IPs as the `kubelet_secure_address`.
+In case you have multiple interfaces in your control plane nodes and the `kube-apiserver` is not bound to the default interface, you can override them with this variable.
+    Example:

+    The **control plane** node have 2 interfaces with the following IP addresses: `10.0.0.110`, `192.168.1.110`.

+    By default the `kubelet_secure_address` is set with the `10.0.0.110` because it is the address used by ansible to connect to the machine.
+In case you set the `kube-apiserver` to listen to `192.168.1.110`, then you can override the variable in this way: `kubelet_secure_address: "192.168.1.110"`.

 * *node_labels* - Labels applied to nodes via kubelet --node-labels parameter.
   For example, labels can be set in the inventory as variables or more widely in group_vars.
   *node_labels* can only be defined as a dict: